Developer Interface

 You can get a list of Twiddla meetingIDs that are currently in use by sending off a HTTP POST to

-containing your Twiddla username and password.
+containing your Twiddla username

 Successful requests will return a comma-separated list of IDs for any Twiddla meeting you've created that's currently in progress.
 Failed requests will return -1 along with an error message.
 Note that a successful request will simply return nothing in the case that your account has no active meetings in progress (since that's what a comma-separated list of zero length looks like.)